At a glance: Impact of iOS Limit Ad Tracking (LAT) on different types of UA media sources.

 Apple users aged 18 and younger are always LAT.

-Please note the following important tips:
+Note the following important tips:

 - The app owner MUST buy CPI (or CPA) campaigns to enjoy this increase; CPM and CPC campaigns move the beneficial effect from the app owner to the media companies

-- Targeting in Apple Search Ads installs campaigns is very important, as without it, many paid users are not attributed.
+- Targeting in Apple Search Ads installs campaigns is very important as, without it, many paid users are not attributed.